Title IX Grievance Procedure - For Employees

 - A statement that the parties may have an advisor of their choice, who may be, but is not required to be, an attorney.

 - A statement that before the conclusion of the investigation, the parties may inspect and review evidence obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint, including the evidence upon which the institution does not intend to rely in reaching a determination regarding responsibility, and evidence that both tends to prove or disprove the allegations, whether obtained from a party or other source;

 - A statement that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.

 B) Ongoing Notice

-If, in the course of an investigation, the College is notified of additional allegations pertaining to the parties that is not included in the Notice of Allegations, and are otherwise covered "sexual harassment” falling within the Title IX Grievance Policy, the Director of Human Resources will notify the parties of the additional allegations by their institutional email accounts or other reasonable means.
+If, in the course of an investigation, the University is notified of additional allegations pertaining to the parties that is not included in the Notice of Allegations, and are otherwise covered "sexual harassment” falling within the Title IX Grievance Policy, the Director of Human Resources will notify the parties of the additional allegations by their institutional email accounts or other reasonable means.

 Written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings with a party, with sufficient time for the party to prepare to participate will be provided to a party whose participation is invited or expected.

 D. Advisor of Choice and Participation of Advisor of Choice

 The parties will be provided with equal access to advisors and support persons; any restrictions on advisor participation will be applied equally.

 The advisor is not an advocate.
 Except where explicitly stated by this Policy, as consistent with the Final Rule, advisors will not participate directly in the process.